The Boardwalks

 The Boardwalks is a 7.8 hectare Local Nature Reserve in Peterborough in Cambridgeshire.
 It is owned and managed by Peterborough City Council.

 The site runs along the north bank of the River Nene.
-It has ponds with water beetles, frogs, toads and smooth newts.
+It has ponds with water beetles, toads, Great Crested Newts and smooth newts.
 Bats nest in large willows, and birds include herons and woodpeckers.

-A footpath along the north bank of the River Nene goes through the site, and there is also access by a footpath from the road called Thorpe Meadows (starting at a footbridge over a water channel south of Water End).
+The area is accessible by a trail from the road known as Thorpe Meadows as well as one that runs beside the north bank of the River Nene (starting at a footbridge over a water channel south of Water End).